 By now, everyone in the online marketing community knows that content is a good thing, and lots of content is a better thing.
-The more content you have on your site, the more opportunities you’ll have to appeal to your audience, attract new visitors, and get more material indexed in Google for search visibility.
+The more content you have on your site, the more opportunities you’ll have to appeal to your audience, attract new visitors, and get more material indexed in Google to maximize SEO for search visibility.

 However, there’s a critical distinction between the quantity and the quality of your content.
 While quantity is important (of two otherwise equal sites, the one with more content will generally rank higher and have more chances to convert), it won’t matter unless your content is of a high enough quality to accomplish your goals.
 In fact, producing bad content can be counterproductive, putting you in an even worse position than if you had no content at all.